 Books from ELI Press

+ELI Press is the critically acclaimed book publishing arm of the Environmental Law Institute.
+ELI Press publishes coursebooks, cutting-edge legal and policy perspectives, and reference books authored by experts in the field to educate, encourage dialogue, and foster innovation.
+The views and opinions expressed in ELI Press books are those of the authors and do not necessarily reflect the official policy or position of ELI.
 ELI Press books are marketed and distributed by West Academic.
-Upon selecting a link to an ELI Press book, you will be transferred to the West Academic site for completion of your order.
+Upon selecting a link to a book, you will be transferred to the West Academic site for completion of your order.
 If you are a faculty member, you may place exam copy orders through the password-protected West Academic faculty page once you have set up an account.
 If you are an ELI Associate and wish to use your 15% member discount on your order, please contact email@example.com for the promo code to use at checkout on their site.
 Should you have any difficulties with their site, please call West Academic customer service at 1-800-782-1272 or e-mail firstname.lastname@example.org.

 In the groundbreaking Food, Agriculture, and Environmental Law leading environmental legal scholars Mary Jane Angelo, Jason Czarnezki, and Bill Eubanks, along with five distinguished contributing authors, undertake an exploration of the challenging political and societal issues facing agricultural policy and modern food systems through the lens of environmental protection laws.

 In his previous book, the well-received and often-quoted Agenda for a Sustainable America (2009), John Dernbach made more than a hundred recommendations for making the United States more environmentally sustainable.